-And now Sri Lanka has arrived in Pakistan to play three ODIs and three T20Is.
-After noticeable headways in cricket's resumption, Sri Lanka tour was expected to go without any turbulence but prominent Sri Lankan stars including Lasith Malinga, Angelo Mathews, and Thisara Perera decision to back out hasn't sat well with the stakeholders.
-Nonetheless, PCB has avoided a bigger calamity of tour cancelation.
-Online tickets have been sold out and the fans can't wait to see live-action before their eyes.
+Sri Lanka arrived in Pakistan to play three ODIs and three T20Is in September-October 2019.
+After noticeable headways in cricket's resumption, Sri Lanka tour was expected to go without any turbulence but prominent Sri Lankan stars including Lasith Malinga, Angelo Mathews, and Thisara Perera decision to back out didn't sit well with the stakeholders and played a bit of a spoilsport.
+Nonetheless, PCB avoided a bigger calamity of tour cancellation and the series went smoothly in Karachi and Lahore.

 Sri Lanka has agreed to visit for two Tests in Pakistan starting from December 11 - which will mark the return of International Test Cricket in Pakistan after a 10-year-gap.

 “This is fabulous news for Pakistan cricket and its reputation of being as safe and secure as any other country in the world,” said PCB’s Director International cricket, Zakir Khan.

 “Now that the itinerary has been confirmed, we will shift our focus on series preparations to ensure we deliver arrangements as per our very high standards.
 This series is part of our cricket celebrations and we will leave no stone unturned in putting up a show which is a memorable one for the players, officials, fans and media.”